ejmichaud/neural-verification/README.md

         └── train.py
     ...
 ```
 For each task, we create a directory under `tasks/` and create scripts for defining the dataset and for training a network.
 At a minimum, the code in a task's directory should produce train and test datasets for the task and also save the weights of a model which was trained on the train set and achieves good performance on the test set.
 Do not commit large files to git!
-Datasets and model weights, unless they are extremely small, should be uploaded to a shared Dropbox folder.
+Datasets and model weights, unless they are extremely small, should be uploaded to the shared Dropbox folder: https://www.dropbox.com/scl/fo/deeu5ifrpi8vn8hnujlwc/h?rlkey=zpo1ebv08wazrzrxc7rpn9pct&dl=0

 ## Installation